nogibjj/Leonard_Eshun_Mini_Project_Twelve/README.md

 ![Currency Converter](images/currency_converter.png)

 ## Steps taken to meet the requirements
-1. A docker file to be used when building the image was created and it uses the official python debian image.
+1. A docker file for building the image was created and it uses the official python debian image.
 1. It does the following:
 	- set the working folder
 	- copies the flask application into the working folder